GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

         [models.AkkarEtAlRjb2014]
         lt_weight_gmc2_plot_lt_only = 0.50

-        # Also specify a GMM to compute ratios of the attenuation against (GMM/baseline)
+        # Also specify a GMPE to compute ratios of the attenuation against (GMPE/baseline)
         [ratios_baseline_gmm.BooreEtAl2020]

         [custom_colors]